isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 <br>

 **14. How do I make payment when I receive the Notice of Offer of Composition?**<br>
-Payment can be made via our [E-Services](https://eservices.mlaw.gov.sg/rom/) portal.
+Payment for the Notice of Offer of Composition can be made via our [E-Services](https://eservices.mlaw.gov.sg/rom/) portal.